zcrayman/tut-rest/4/README.md

 ## Summary

-The Spring `RestTEmplate` provides a powerful means of functionally interacting with your RESTful services, regardless of your choice of testing framework.
+The Spring `RestTemplate` provides a powerful means of functionally interacting with your RESTful services, regardless of your choice of testing framework.

 Here you've implemented a minimal set of functional tests, looking specifically at ensuring that new Order resources can be created.
 Your REST service is moving closer and closer to production and opening the doors to usage by all those high-profile aggregators.